-Priord and Norice Lakes Trail is a 19 mile moderately trafficked out and back trail located near Evanston, UT that features a lake and is rated as moderate.
+Priord and Norice Lakes Trail is a 19 mile moderately trafficked out and back trail located near Evanston, Utah that features a lake and is rated as moderate.
 The trail is primarily used for hiking and fishing and is accessible from July until September.
 Dogs are also able to use this trail.

 Norice and Priord lakes are accessed on the East Fork Trail in the East fork of the Bear River Drainage.
 The lakes are situated in a rugged cirque basin at the head of the East Fork Drainage,